-Why & How to Choose the Best No Battery Toys for Kids
+Why & How to Choose Battery-Free Toys

+Remember that thing you played with all the time when you were a kid?
+You didn’t buy it at any toy store… it was free.
 And it’s what could turn an empty box into a dollhouse or a broom handle into a light saber.

 Where can you find this long-lost treasure?
-It’s still with you – if you take the time to encourage it…
+It’s still with you… if you take the time to encourage it.

-Your imagination – would your childhood have been the same without it?
+It’s your imagination.
+Would your childhood have been the same without it?
 And do you ever feel like our children’s generation is really missing out on the simple, creative joys of life?

-Many parents don’t realize that no battery toys contribute to early childhood education.
+Battery-free toys contribute to early childhood education.
 Wooden shape sorters and kid-sized puzzles are a great way to boost critical thinking as well as problem-solving skills.
 They also foster a sense of satisfaction in doing things “all by myself,” as the independent toddler likes to announce.

 For kids with autism, no battery toys encourage pretend play and can give them an edge with their social skills.
 Also, babies and children tend to play longer with a no-battery toy as compared to one that does everything for them.
 Try this experiment with your child and see for yourself.